windszzlang/windszzlang/README.md

 ### Hi there 👋

-- 🌱 I am a passionate and self-motivated thinker, researcher, and entrepreneur in the field of Arificial Intelligence.
+- 🌱 I am a passionate and self-motivated thinker, practitioner, researcher, and entrepreneur in the field of Arificial Intelligence.
 - ⚡ I am fascinated by everything novel, promising, and anything that leads to the ultimate AI that can benefit humanity.
 - ⚙️ Currently, I am a research assistant in Sunlab☀️, advised by [Prof. Jimeng Sun](https://www.sunlab.org/).
 - 🏫 I am a second-year master of science in Computer Science student now in Univerisity of Illinois at Urbana-Champaign.